 A large number of Active Partnerships proactively worked with local partners, schools and community providers to coordinate holiday hunger initiatives to help reach the most vulnerable young people.
 Holiday hunger initiatives provide opportunities for young people in some of the most deprived pockets of the country to come together to socialise, take part in high quality and enjoyable sport and physical activity and benefit from nutritious meals that they may not otherwise get during the long summer break.

-There is some fantastic work being done across the country such as Herts Sports Partnership recently releasing details of their new funding programme to support local partners put on holiday programmes across the county funded through the Tackling Inequalities Fund (TIF).
-Rise, the sports partnership covering Northumberland and Tyne & Wear are also working with StreetGames on the ‘Best Summer Ever’ campaign which will enable hundreds of at-risk young people to benefit from a holiday hunger initiative.
-Active Cumbria are working with Cumbria Youth Alliance and other partners who through funding from the TIF are providing physical activity sessions for targeted young people in a variety of youth setting with a free packed lunch, this will also be based on StreetGames fit and fed model.
+There was some fantastic work being done across the country such as Herts Sports Partnership who through a new funding and support programme helped support local partners put on holiday programmes across the county funded through Sport Englands Tackling Inequalities Fund (TIF).
+Rise, the sports partnership covering Northumberland and Tyne & Wear also working with StreetGames on the ‘Best Summer Ever’ campaign which enabled hundreds of at-risk young people to benefit from a holiday hunger initiative.
+Active Cumbria worked with Cumbria Youth Alliance and other partners who through funding from the TIF provided physical activity sessions for targeted young people in a variety of youth setting with a free packed lunch, this will also be based on StreetGames fit and fed model.

 Charlie Crane, Partnership Manager said: